Any heart attack can be fatal. But one particular kind has

 There are three main arteries in the heart — one on the right side and two on the left side.
 (In case you need a refresher, the coronary arteries carry blood to all the regions of the heart to keep the muscle pumping faithfully.)

 Heart attacks occur when blood clots form around plaque that builds on the walls of one or more of those arteries, blocking blood from flowing.

-“If there’s no blood flow to the heart, the heart muscles become deprived of oxygen and vital nutrients and heart muscle damage starts immediately,” says cardiologist Mouin Abdallah, MD, medical director of Cleveland Clinic’s Coronary Artery Disease Center.
+“If there’s no blood flow to the heart, the heart muscles become deprived of oxygen and vital nutrients and heart muscle damage starts immediately,” says cardiologist Mouin Abdallah, MD.

 That’s what causes those classic heart attack symptoms like shortness of breath; cold sweats; and severe chest pain, tightness or pressure.

 A widowmaker heart attack occurs when the left anterior

 descending (LAD) artery, which supplies blood to the larger, front part of the

 “This artery delivers a major amount of blood to your heart,” Dr. Abdallah explains.

 Because it serves such a big portion of the heart, the LAD